 - Add the cream, and reheat gently.
 Divide between bowls, drizzle over with some extra cream, and top with chives to serve.

-* you might want to peel them, if they have really thick skins, but mine were all small, and just needed a good scrubbing ** I added a bit less stock initially, to make sure it was as thick as I liked once the cream was added.
+** I added a bit less stock initially, to make sure it was as thick as I liked once the cream was added.
 Feel free to adjust to your taste.